isaaclins/YetAnotherDiscordBotnet/README.md

 ## Description

-YetAnotherDiscordBotnet is a work-in-progress project aimed at creating a custom remote desktop application infrastructure and automating tasks from multiple clients using a single Discord server.
+YADRMS is a work-in-progress project aimed at creating a custom remote desktop application infrastructure and automating tasks from multiple clients using a single Discord server.
 This project is built using Python for the backend and Next.js for the frontend.

 ## Current Features